 Kumar joined Watsi on December 30th, 2014.
-Seven years ago, Kumar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Kumar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Kumar's most recent donation traveled 8,200 miles to support Kamaganju, a small-scale farmer from Uganda, to fund a hysterectomy.

 Kumar has funded healthcare for 21 patients in 7 countries.